Granny's Hideaway

 When the snow flies up north — and it does, reliably — this area transforms into snowmobile paradise.
 The Antrim County trail system connects into the statewide Michigan Snowmobile Trail Network, giving you hundreds of miles of groomed trail access from one starting point.

-The best conditions typically hit between Christmas and early March.
-Snowfall in this part of Michigan averages 100+ inches per season, and the DNR grooms major corridors regularly.
-Trail conditions are updated daily at the Michigan DNR website and apps like TrailLink and Snotel.
+The best conditions typically run from Christmas through early March.
+Snowfall in this part of Michigan is no joke — Mancelona sits in a lake-effect snow zone and regularly sees 150–200+ inches per season, with intense winters like 2024-2025 topping 240 inches.
+The DNR grooms major corridors regularly, and mid-winter conditions are typically excellent.
+Trail conditions are updated daily at the Michigan DNR website and apps like Polaris Ride Command.

 What to Bring